Frequently Asked Questions

 Q: Are lofts permitted in residence hall rooms?

 A: Lofts may be rented through College Products for Bergsaker, Solberg, East and Tuve Halls.
 More information is available on your portal.
-Stavig and Granskoua Halls have modular furniture, meaning you can use the individual pieces in your room to create a multitude of loft configurations.
+Stavig and Granskou Halls have modular furniture, meaning you can use the individual pieces in your room to create a multitude of loft configurations.
 Your Viking Advisor and Hall Director can offer guidance on the variety of lofting options in these halls.

 Q: If I bring some of my own furniture, will Augustana remove and store their furniture?